danielgao20/review-app/README.md

 ## Email Setup (Optional)

-The app can send feedback emails using SMTP.
+The app can send feedback emails and password reset emails using SMTP.
 To set up email functionality:

 1. **For Gmail users:**
    - Enable 2-factor authentication